 Endeavor exists to help you become a more effective church or ministry through our biblically-balanced model of discipleship and our leadership development resources for training youth IN ministry.

-Endeavor Ministries is governed by a diverse Board of Directors responsible for providing fiscal and missional oversight to the organization.
-They ensure that biblical principles of stewardship and accountability are practiced at the highest standards to protect the integrity of the ministry.
+Endeavor Ministries is governed by a diverse Board of Directors responsible for providing fiscal and missional oversight and governance to the organization.
+Along with Timothy Eldred, President of Endeavor Ministries since 2005, the board ensures that biblical principles of stewardship and accountability are practiced at the highest standards to protect the integrity of the ministry.

 Endeavor was originally incorporated in 1887 as the United Society of Christian Endeavor in Boston, Massachusetts, USA.
 The name was changed in 1927 to the International Society of Christian Endeavor.
 Today, we do business as Endeavor Ministries, a not-for-profit, 501(c)3 organization in Michigan, USA.